erew123/alltalk_tts/README.md

 AllTalk v2 significantly enhances v1, introducing new features while addressing many previous issues.
 Although still evolving, v2 offers a stable build and is the recommended version for most users as this is where update and development work is now focused.

-## AllTalk v1 ⚠️Everything BELOW this point, on this page is for AllTalk v1⚠️
+## ⚠️ AllTalk v1 - Everything BELOW this point, on this page is for AllTalk v1⚠️
 AllTalk version 1 is an updated version of the Coqui_tts extension for Text Generation web UI.
 Features include:

 - **Can be run as a** [standalone application](https://github.com/erew123/alltalk_tts/#-quick-setup-text-generation-webui--standalone-installation) **or part of :**